JeswinMS4/DPBH_MSRIT_TINY_NOMADS/README.md

 If you have any doubts whether a context is a dark pattern or not you can check the below link

-You can access the LLM Over here :https://darkpatternllm-3xhlzfjhjmhkclcbgfrtcr.streamlit.app/
+You can access the Dark Pattern LLM over here :https://darkpatternllm-3xhlzfjhjmhkclcbgfrtcr.streamlit.app/

 For Info and Feedback app :https://sirirs-streamlit-example-app-swxrve.streamlit.app/

-## TEAM Members:
+#### TEAM Members:
 - Jeswin M S
 - N Sudharshan Reddy
 - Siri R S
 - Yugesh K
 - Shreyanka Shetty

-Qualified for Round - 2
+*Qualified for Round - 2*
-Extension Snippet:
+#### Extension Snippet: